FreeDSx/LDAP/docs/Server/Database-Schema.md

 It re-stores every entry in one transaction, leaving operational attributes untouched and journaling nothing.
 Run it after enabling substring indexing, changing which attributes it covers, or changing an attribute's `EQUALITY` or `SUBSTR` rule.
 It rewrites every row, so treat it as maintenance rather than a startup step.

+## The Linked Attribute Tables

+Values of an attribute the schema marks `X-LINKED` live in `entry_attribute_links`, one row per value, referencing the target entry by its id rather than sitting in the entry's own row.
+See [Linked Attributes](Schema.md#linked-attributes) for what that means for a client.

+Both ends reference `entries` with `ON DELETE CASCADE`, which is what drops a reference when its target is deleted and what makes a rename visible without writing the referring entry.
+On SQLite that depends on `PRAGMA foreign_keys = ON`, issued on every connection; a custom `sessionStatements` list that drops it leaves references pointing at entries that no longer exist.

+A value naming an entry that is not stored yet is held in `entry_link_pending`, invisible to reads, and promoted once an entry with that DN arrives.
+Client writes never leave anything pending, since an unresolvable name is refused outright.
+The table is there for bulk loads and replication, where entries can arrive in any order.

+`reindex()` re-resolves the references as it re-stores each entry.

 ## The Change Journal Tables